mateszadam/ESK_NG/README.md

 # ESK_NG - ESK Ménfőcsanak Labdarúgó Egyesület

 This is the source code for the official website of **Sza-Bi Qualit Ménfőcsanak Labdarúgó Egyesület**.
-The application is built using **Angular** and **Ionic**, featuring automated data updates for match schedules.
+The application is built using **Angular**, featuring automated data updates for match schedules.

 ## Project Overview